navin-moorthy/navin-moorthy.github.io/content/blog/complete-react-developer-in-2019/index.md

 ### 44. React and ReactDOM

-_Learned about plain React and ReactDOM in JavaScript using CDN packages_
+🌟*Learned about plain React and ReactDOM in JavaScript using CDN packages*

-_Learned what React Library does in the background with JSX syntax_
+🌟*Learned what React Library does in the background with JSX syntax*

 [React CDN Links](https://reactjs.org/docs/cdn-links.html)